exasol/database-migration/README.md

     IDENTIFIED BY '<password>';
   ```

-- JDBC: If you are using the community edition, you need to upload a JDBC driver in EXAoperation before being able to establish a connection, see [SOL-179](https://www.exasol.com/support/browse/SOL-179).
+- JDBC: If you are using the community edition, you need to upload a JDBC driver in EXAoperation before being able to establish a connection, see [Oracle JDBC](https://docs.exasol.com/db/latest/loading_data/connect_sources/oracle.htm#OracleJDBC).

   Create a connection:
   ```SQL